Nitrooos/Nitrooos.github.io/_posts/en/2019-05-08-git-release-management.md

 be moved to production ASAP, so without waiting for testing nor any possible fixes for *task_1* and *task_2*.
 The deployment was done from *rc_2* branch, *task_3* was tested on staging and then *rc_2* was merged into *master*.
-According to my proposition, the new tag *v0.1* was created and the code was finally deployed to production.
+According to my proposition, the new tag *v0.1* was created on *master* and the code was finally deployed to production.

 Going further, the changes from master were included into *rc_1* branch (with *task_1* and *task_2*).
-It's important to keep your branches up to date with *master*, because otherwise you may encounter some differences between how your app works before and after merging ;) After testing on staging, the *rc_1* was merged into master, another new tag was created (*v0.2*) and the code was deployed to produciton once more time.
+It's important to keep your branches up to date with *master*, because otherwise you may encounter some differences between how your app works before and after merging ;) After testing on staging, the *rc_1* was merged into master, another new tag was created (*v0.2*) and the code was deployed to produciton one more time.

 And... that's all for today!
 I hope I clearly explained the proposed scheme of managing app releases.
 Maybe even one of you will use it in daily work?
 Or enhance